Dinokeng Game Reserve: Lion conservation

 There are two wildlife sanctuaries large enough to self-regulate, Kruger National Park and Kgalagadi Park in South Africa.
 All other reserves such as the Dinokeng game reserve must be managed by people to maintain a predator-prey balance and avoid inbreeding.
 The Dinokeng game reserve is a member of the Lions Management Forum (LiMF), a community of reserve managers from all over the country who shares management experience, discuss and find a management solution that is suitable for long-term subsistence of lions.
 Although the Dinokeng game reserve has successfully managed the total number of lions through selective contraception, the reserve must address the existence of too many young males.
-In a vast ecosystem, nature will provide solutions.

 As sexual maturity, young males will be driven out by the dominant males, and eventually, they will find new pride in themselves.
-But this natural rule is not applicable to the small reserves, such as Dinokeng.
+However, smaller fenced reserves like Dinokeng do not experience natural dispersion.
 Pressure from the dominant male lion has caused young males to try to escape from the reserve.
 This can cause serious damage to the perimeter of the reserve.
 At Dinokeng game reserve, managers make decisions based on evidence and apply ethical principles to determine the management scheme for lions.
 They value the overall ecosystem approach rather than species-specific approaches, consistent with regional and international laws, policies, guidelines and strategies.